Heat vs. Bulls: Betting Trends, Record ATS, Home/Road Splits

 Additional Heat Insights & Trends

-- The Heat have gone 6-4 over their past 10 contests, with a 5-5 record against the spread during that span.
+- The Heat have gone 6-4 in their last 10 games, with a 5-5 record against the spread in that span.

-- The Heat have hit the over in seven of their past 10 games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.